RPT-Fitch affirms Royal & Sun Alliance's IFS at 'A'; outlook stable

-also affirmed RSA Insurance Group plc's Long-term IDR at 'BBB+'.
-RSA Insurance Group plc
+Insurance Group plc's Long-term IDR at 'BBB+'.
+RSA Insurance Group plc is the

 on the IFS rating and IDRs are Stable.
 The subordinated debt and capital